foodfight/showz/scripts/episode-26-test-kitchen.md

   speed it up?
 * Mitchellh just merged in the machine-abstraction branch to vagrant, any chance Opscode will create a plugin for kvm or lxc?
+* Test-kitchen currently depends on librarian, could berkshelf be used in place of librarian?
+* Is test-kitchen necessarily chef-specific? could it be used to manage tests for other configuration management tools like cfengine or puppet?
+* from commit log, test-kitchen was started back in February of this year, however it wasn't made public until recently.
+Why did you choose to develop it in private rather than in the open? esp. when some tools have complementary or overlapping functionality (i.e. berkshelf)?

 Picks<a name="picks"></a>